Make Your Own Crochet Cooter!

 This one seems a little deeper than the one I made Rachel and I think you could adjust subsequent cooters by having a few more increases in the area below the vaginal opening so that it was wider and therefore shallower.
 But once you get the idea, I think you can see there’s a ton of variations you could do.

-16 Responses to “Make Your Own Crochet Cooter!”
+34 thoughts on “Make Your Own Crochet Cooter!

 1. This is fantastic.